p1237777777/House-Prices-Advanced-Regression-Techniques/README.md

 My best score on Kaggle Leaderboard : 0.12514

-(I would fix some feature engineering and try stacking method to improve my model performance.)
+"I would improve my model performance by fixing some feature engineering issues and experimenting with stacking methods."

 ## Description